nmarus/docker-haproxy-certbot/README.md

   nmarus/haproxy-certbot
 ```

+It is important to note the mapping of the 3 volumes in the above command.
+This
+ensures that all non-persistent variable data is not maintained in the container
+itself.

+The description of the 3 mapped volumes are as follows:

+* `/usr/local/etc/haproxy/haproxy.cfg` - The configuration file for HAProxy
+* `/etc/letsencrypt` - The directory that Let's Encrypt will store it's
+  configuration, certificates and private keys. **It is of significant
+  importance that you maintain a backup of this folder in the event the data is
+  lost or corrupted.**
+* `/usr/local/etc/haproxy/certs.d` - The directory that this container will
+  store the processed certs/keys from Let's Encrypt after they have been
+  converted into a format that HAProxy can use.
+This is automatically done at
+  each refresh and can also be manually initiated.
+This volume is not as
+  important as the previous as the certs used by HAProxy can be regenerated
+  again based on the contents of the letsencrypt folder.

 #### Add a New Cert

 This will add a new cert using a certbot config that is compatible with the